zef-dev/convoworks-pckg-appointments/README.md

 * `appointment_date` - Optional, requested date in the `Y-m-d` format (the MySQL DATE format)
 * `appointment_time` - Optional, requested time in the `H:i:s` format (the MySQL TIME format)
 * `email` - Optional, user identification.
 If present, it might serve for better suggestions
-* `return_var` - Default `status`, name of the variable which will be present in sub-flows and that contains information about operation result (`suggestions` : array of suggestions, `requested_time`: requested appointment as timestamp, `timezone`: prefered time zone, `not_allowed`: `true` when the requested period is out of business hours)
+* `return_var` - Default `status`, name of the variable which will be present in sub-flows and that contains information about operation result (`suggestions` : array of suggestions, `requested_time`: requested appointment as timestamp, `requested_timezone`: requested time zone as string, `not_allowed`: `true` when the requested period is out of business hours)

 Flows: